 Physics (9 credits): 101, 102, 103, or 201, 202, 203 One Senior Inquiry (3 credits) - any college-approved SI experience is acceptable; consult with the Biology Department IRIS coordinator in advance for authorization of SI experiences taken outside of the biology department.
 Recommended supporting course: Chemistry 411 Additional courses are recommended and may be required by some schools of medicine: 8 credits American, English or world literature; 6-9 credits social science (psychology and sociology); chemistry 412 or 413; statistics; and calculus 220, 221.
-Medieval and Renaissance Studies Coordinator Thomas F. Mayer, Professor (History) MINOR IN MEDIEVAL AND RENAISSANCE STUDIES.
-21 credits, including ARHI 166, HIST 110 or 111, RELG 130 or 340, one Literature course from the list below, the Senior Project (450), plus 6 credits from courses listed below.
+Medieval and Renaissance Studies Coordinator: THOMAS F. MAYER, Professor (History) B.A., M.A., Michigan State; Ph.D., Minnesota MINOR IN MEDIEVAL AND RENAISSANCE STUDIES.
+21 credits, including ARHI 166 and HIST 110 or 111, one Literature course from the list below, the Senior Project [450], plus 6 credits from courses listed below.
 No more than 6 credits may be taken from one suffix.
 At least 6 credits must be above 300.
 Specially designed sequence courses and courses approved by the Medieval and Renaissance Studies coordinator will also apply.
 First-year Latin is highly recommended.
-COURSES (MDHI) 450 Senior Project (3) Independent research and seminar supervised by faculty who offer courses in the Medieval and Renaissance minor.
+COURSES (MDHI) MDHI-450 Senior Project (3 Credits) 450 Senior Project (3) Independent research and seminar supervised by faculty who offer courses in the Medieval and Renaissance minor.
 Students will work with two faculty members, and a final, interdisciplinary paper will be presented to the Medieval and Renaissance faculty and students.
-Regular meetings will inform seminar participants of each other's work.
+Regular meetings will inform seminar participants of each other146s work.
 Additional Courses: